amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 Follow these steps to revoke the token:
 - Step 1: Send a POST request to `https://as.meraki.com/oauth/revoke`.
 - Step 2: Include the following in the request:
-  - Headers: `Content-Type: application/x-www-form-urlencoded`
+  - Headers: `Content-Type: application/x-www-form-urlencoded`.
-  - Authentication: Basic Authentication using `client_id` and `client_secret`
+  - Authentication: Basic Authentication using `client_id` and `client_secret`.
   - Payload:
     ```
     {'token': <the refresh token to be revoked>,